 Insuring your RV is another necessary cost of ownership, and not all motorhomes are created equal when it comes to protecting them against loss or damage.
 You can expect that a Class A will typically cost more to insure than a similar size Class C. Some of the most important factors in the increased cost are for safety and maintenance.

 Additionally, the increased perception of luxury with Class As makes them a bigger target for thieves than a Class C, again a risk factor that insurers don’t like.
-For a very detailed analysis of RV insurance check out our article called How Much Does RV Insurance Cost?

 The sheer size of Class A RVs’ living areas means that they have room for facilities than Class C RVs.
 Class A engines are typically larger and can haul a more significant weight (some can weigh as much as 30,000 lb).
 In a Class A RV, you’re going to find full-size bathrooms with separate toilets, full-size washing machines and dryers, and much, much more.
 Class A RVs often boast luxury fixtures and fittings, too, and in some cases, this even extends to high-end granite countertops and tile flooring.